wireapp/roman/README.md

     "conversationId": "5dfc5c70-dcc8-4d9e-82be-a3cbe6661106", // ConversationId
     "token": "...",           // Use this token to reply to this message - valid for 20 sec
     "attachment" : {
         "size": 4096,               // Size in bytes
-        "mimeType": "image/jpeg", // Mime type of this image
+        "mimeType": "image/jpeg",   // Mime type of this image "width": 512,               // Resotion in pixels
+        "height": 1024              // Resotion in pixels
     }
 }
 ```